Dean: Shawn Orr

 The Gill Center for Business and Economic Education

 The Gill Center for Business and Economic Education facilitates a flow of economic and business intelligence and know-how to students, teachers and business professionals at all levels of education.
-The Center’s staff provides pre- service and in-service teacher training through professional development programs, graduate level courses, and classroom curriculum materials.
+The Center’s staff provides pre-service and in-service teacher training through professional development programs, graduate-level courses, and classroom curriculum materials.
 The Center also conducts economic research which provides the student with practical experience and simultaneously serves the business community.
-The tenet of private enterprise – freedom of enterprise, freedom of individual choice, and freedom to gain from one’s efforts – is foundational the Center’s programs.
+The tenet of private enterprise – freedom of enterprise, freedom of individual choice, and freedom to gain from one’s efforts – is foundational to the Center’s programs.

 Continuing Education offers students and adults an opportunity to take credit courses and non-credit seminars, workshops and courses.
 Continuing Education Units (CEUs) are awarded for non-credit offerings, one CEU per 10 contact hours.
 Professional Development Units (PDUs) are offered for some workshops.
 Non-credit offerings include, but are not limited to, nursing home administration, real estate licensing, project management, banking, supervisor management, and social service.

 The Ashland Center for English Studies (ACCESS) equips international professionals, undergraduates, and graduate students with the knowledge, skills, and experiences in English needed to engage fully with the intellectual, professional, and social communities on campus and in university classrooms.
 ACCESS also acquaints them with American people and culture through real-world experiences, both inside and outside the classroom.